stianloader/Starloader/README.md

     java -jar Galimulator-Starloader-1.0.0-SNAPSHOT-all.jar

 or similar.
-However Java 11 (higher also works) needs to be used but OpenJDK 11 as offered by some major linux distro vendors is known to NOT work, so if there is an obscure error with ld.so you should be using AdoptOpenJDK or similar
+However Java 11+ needs to be used

+If you are a linux (or any in fact) user, then you should use AdoptopenJDK
 ## Licensing and redistributing

 All code is licensed under the Apache 2.0 license, allowing you to redistribute the source.
-You MAY NOT redistribute the built shadowjar as it contains code written by people that have not opted into a license that allows that.

-Additionally the net.minestom.server (our classloading system) package and the extention system was originally written by contributors of the Minestom project, also licensed under the Apache 2.0 project.
+Additionally a few portions of our code (i. e. the whole selfmodification and extension system) was largely written by Minestom contributors, who have contributed their code under the Apache 2.0 license